I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 The worst time of year to go on safari in Tanzania is between mid-March and mid-May as this is the long rainy season.
 Although wildlife viewing is still good at this time of year, the strong rains can really put a dampener on your experience.

-Best Time to Visit Tanzania for the Wildebeest Great Migration
+Best Time to Visit Tanzania for the Great Wildebeest Migration

 Best Time to Visit Tanzania for Baby Animals

 For the new-borns, their first challenge in life is to stand up and be running with the herds within minutes if they are to survive the next few days.
 Many do not.
-It’s hard to believe that within a few months, they will be joining the herds on their first migration across the entire Serengeti, a distance of 1,000 kilometres enduring many perils along the way.
+It’s hard to believe that within a few months, they will be joining the herds on their first migration across the entire Serengeti, a distance of 1,000 kilometres, enduring many perils along the way.

 Other herbivores start to give birth with the arrival of the short rains in November.
 Gazelles, impalas, giraffes and zebras are some of the many animals that start to have their young.
 Therefore the second best time to see baby animals in Tanzania is November and December.